 A lot of people wonder whether learning jazz might be right for them, but I can tell you right here and now, that if you’re into composing music, LEARN JAZZ!
 Jazz has become a genre in itself, but if we analyze it thoroughly, it’s not really a genre like Swing or Rock & Roll.
 It’s more a way of approaching music.

 When seasoned players speak of jazz, they are actually referring to a unique approach to music.
-Jazz comes in many musical forms including Swing, Foxtrot, Blues, Bebop, Bossanova and many others, but what makes it truly ‘Jazz’ is the art of improvisation and control over music.
-Techniques like chord substitution and comping is a staple in Jazz genres and it is a great thing because you can also use these techniques on other forms of music.
+Jazz comes in many musical forms including Swing, Foxtrot, Blues, Bebop, Bossanova, and many others, but what makes it truly ‘Jazz’ is the art of improvisation and control over music.
+Techniques like chord substitution and comping are a staple in Jazz genres and it is a great thing because you can also use these techniques on other forms of music.

-Personally, I feel that this genre of music can develop you in your musical creativity and also improvisational skills.
+Personally, I feel that this genre of music can develop in your musical creativity and also improvisational skills.
 Believe it or not, most guitar players have no understanding of music harmony and they get stuck in a box when the need to improvise arises.
 With jazz, you are basically forced and trained to think of harmony when you play your guitar.

-That’s where we are here to help.
+That’s why we are here to help.
 To address some of the most common questions that people have, we hope to provide lessons to help people get started with jazz guitar.
 To see the full list of lessons, scroll down to view the archive…

 #1 – Introduction to 2-5-1 Jazz Chords

 In this introductory lesson to the world of jazz music, you will learn the most commonly used 2-5-1 chord progression and use it as a starting point to jumpstart your progress.